 A US- or UK-based studio that offers senior art direction, dedicated project management, and deep experience in the game/tech sectors will charge more than a solo freelance animator operating in a lower-cost region.

-Both options can be viable, depending on your risk tolerance.
-Studies of explainer video vendors show that US averages are above $12,000 per 60 seconds, while European and mixed-region studios often quote lower rates for comparable scopes.
+Both options can be viable depending on your budget, quality expectations, and risk tolerance.
+Industry benchmarks suggest that U.S.-based explainer video production often averages above $12,000 per 60 seconds, while European and mixed-region studios may offer more competitive rates for similar scopes.

 Top explainer video companies also incorporate strategic consulting, messaging workshops, and multiple stakeholder review cycles into their fees.